minkiele/Enigma/README.md

 ## Library

 The library is now built for modern browsers only, I dropped ES5 support just because IE11 is finally dead.

+## Tests

+The tests are written using Jest